 honest, after Harry, she wasn't all that interested in finding another

 man anyway.
-Marriage had been somewhat of a disappointment to
+Marriage, and living with a man, had been somewhat of a disappointment to

 "Good evening."
 The deep voice startled her out of her